 Accounting for tax positions requires judgments, including estimating reserves for potential uncertainties.
+We have considered future reversal of existing temporary differences in determining the need for a valuation allowance.
 We record valuation allowances for deferred tax assets that we believe are not more likely than not to be realized in future periods.
-While we believe the resulting tax balances as of December 31, 2012 and 2011 are appropriately accounted for, the ultimate outcome of such matters could result in favorable or unfavorable adjustments to our consolidated financial statements and such adjustments could be material.
-See Note 10 to our Consolidated Financial Statements for further information regarding income taxes.
+While we believe the resulting tax balances as of December 31, 2012 and 2013 are appropriately accounted for, the ultimate outcome of such matters could result in favorable or unfavorable adjustments to our consolidated financial statements and such adjustments could be material.
+See Note 11 to our Consolidated Financial Statements for further information regarding income taxes.
 We have filed or are in the process of filing local and foreign tax returns that are subject to audit by the respective tax authorities.
 The amount of income tax we pay is subject to ongoing audits by the tax authorities, which often result in proposed assessments.
-We believe that we have adequately provided for any reasonably foreseeable outcomes related to tax audits and settlement.
+We believe that we have adequately provided for any reasonably foreseeable outcomes related to tax audits and settlements.
 However, our future results may include favorable or unfavorable adjustments to our estimated tax liabilities in the period the assessments are made or resolved, audits are closed or when statutes of limitation on potential assessments expire.
 See: "Item 3 - Key Information - Risk Factors - Risks Related to Our Business and Our Market".